kdua1006/UGG_Authenticity_CNN/README.md

 # UGG_Authenticity_CNN
 An ongoing project to help potential UGG boot buyers determine if the shoes they are about to purchase from an unknown individual on the internet are authentic or not.

+Please note this is in a Jupyter Notebook.

 This CNN can identify particular features of the boot, then learn if they are authentic or replicas with 94% accuracy.
 The testing accuracy resulted in 91% accuracy which I attribute to my small dataset